DyLLM: Efficient Diffusion LLM Inference via Saliency-based Token Selection and Partial Attention: DyLLM

 \section{DyLLM}

-To mitigate the computational redundancy in MDLMs, we propose \ours, a framework that adaptively recomputes only a subset of tokens undergoing significant semantic transitions.
-As illustrated in \cref{fig:runtime breakdown}, \ours accelerates inference by transitioning from a standard warmup phase (Full) to an accelerated refinement phase (Salient only), mirroring the prefill-and-decoding phases in ARLMs.
-DyLLM is built upon two core insights: (1) \emph{layer-wise temporal sparsity} of MDLM and (2) \emph{position-wise delta propagation} in Transformer blocks.
+To mitigate the computational redundancy in MDLMs, we propose \ours, a framework that adaptively recomputes only tokens whose internal representations change significantly between adjacent denoising steps.
+As illustrated in \cref{fig:runtime breakdown}, \ours accelerates inference by transitioning from an initial cache warmup phase (Full) to an accelerated refinement phase (Salient only), mirroring the prefill-and-decoding phases in ARLMs. \ours is built upon two key insights: (1) \emph{layer-wise temporal sparsity} of MDLM and (2) \emph{position-wise delta propagation} in Transformer blocks.